M-E-Rademaker/personal-website/content/about/main/index.md

   reference system and update my prior belief if inconsistent with the reference system.
 I will explain what I mean by that system in the next section below.

-  In my opinion, both self-reflectivness and openness are necessary conditions for this process to take place.
-For one, to realize that some prior belief is inconsistent with new evidence requires self-reflectivness to cognitively understand what these beliefs and biases actually are and how they influence ones thinking.
+  In my opinion, both self-reflectiveness and openness are necessary conditions for this process to take place.
+For one, to realize that some prior belief is inconsistent with new evidence requires self-reflectiveness to cognitively understand what these beliefs and biases actually are and how they influence ones thinking.
 Openness on the other hand is required to allow a change of beliefs to happen.